ESMCI/github-tools/README.md

 You should protect this access token as you would a password.
 Tips for how to do this are given in the wiki.

+## Testing the code

+If you make changes the code, you should run the tests in the `test` subdirectory.
+See the README file in that directory for details.